cabo/mtct/draft-bormann-core-media-content-type-format.md

-Removing the legacy HTAB characters now shunned in polite conversation, as well as some other cobwebs, we define the conventional textual representation of a Content-Type as:
+Removing the legacy HTAB characters now shunned in polite conversation, as well as some other cobwebs, we define the conventional textual representation of a Content-Type with the ABNF in {{ABNF-Content-Type}}:

 ~~~ abnf
 Content-Type   = Media-Type-Name *( *SP ";" *SP parameter )